Bins and recycling

-Business owners or managers have a legal responsibility to make sure that any waste produced is stored, managed and disposed of in accordance with Section 47 of the Environmental Protection Act 1990.
+Business owners or managers have a legal responsibility to make sure any waste produced by their business is stored, managed and disposed of in accordance with Section 47 of the Environmental Protection Act 1990.

 Managing your waste

-You need to store your waste safely and securely so that it doesn’t contaminate or harm the environment.
+You need to store your waste safely and securely so it doesn’t litter the environment.

 Running a business from home

 We only collect household waste and recycling as part of your normal collection.
-All other waste is treated as commercial waste and you must arrange for the collection and disposal of it.
+All other waste is treated as commercial waste and you must arrange for it to be collected and disposed of.

-Examples of dual-use properties include guest houses with the owner living in part of the property or a flat above a shop that the owner lives in.
+Examples of businesses run from home include childminders, guest houses with the owner living in part of the property or a flat above a shop that the owner lives in.

 Disposing of waste yourself

-If you hold a waste carrier’s licence, you can take your waste to Cory Environmental’s transfer station in Aisecome Way, Weston-super-Mare at a minimum cost of £30 for 300kg of waste but you will need to contact them in advance.
+If you hold a waste carrier’s licence, you can take your waste to Enovert’s transfer station in Aisecome Way, Weston-super-Mare at a minimum cost of £30 for 300kg of waste.
+You need to contact them in advance.

 It is illegal to dispose of business waste in domestic recycling or waste bins, recycling centres and community recycling facilities.
 We search dumped sacks of rubbish for evidence and take action against people who do this.
-Anyone caught continually re-offending could be prosecuted and receive a fine of up to £50,000.
+Anyone prosecuted could receive a fine of up to £50,000.